awash-dev/awash-dev/README.md

 <div align="center">

-> "Simplicity is the ultimate sophistication" — Leonardo da Vinci
+> "The best way to predict the future is to implement it." — Alan Kay

 </div>